-117. One way of managing conflicts of interest is through appropriate disclosure.

-118. Before entering into a contract, an intermediary should disclose certain information to the customer, including information regarding their status, business partners, financial links with insurers, the range of insurance products with which they deal, and basis of remuneration.
-This can provide an indication of potential conflicts of interests, enabling the customer to determine whether the intermediary's advice may be influenced by his or her own financial interests.
+- 119. Appropriate disclosure can help in managing conflicts of interest where it empowers consumers to identify and challenge or avoid potentially poor advice or selling that may arise through the conflict of interest. - 120.
+Before entering into a contract, an intermediary should disclose certain information to the customer, such as information regarding their status, business partners, financial links with insurers, the range of insurance products with which they deal, and basis of remuneration (including inducements).36 This can provide an indication of potential conflicts of interests, enabling the customer to determine whether the intermediary's advice may be influenced by his or her own financial interests.